 July 23rd, 2014

-Highlights from the 2013 Annual Efficiencies ReportOptimize Mobility, Preserve Infrastructure, Strengthen the Economy, Zero Fatalities, by Guest Post.
+Highlights from the 2013 Annual Efficiencies ReportOptimize Mobility, Preserve Infrastructure, Zero Crashes, Injuries and Fatalities, by Guest Post.

 Efficiencies within UDOT often generate cost savings for the public and the Department through better utilization of resources and innovative technologies.
 At the end of each year, UDOT prepares an efficiencies report which summarizes key efficiency initiatives from the year.
 The annual report fulfills a requirement for UDOT to describe the efficiencies and significant accomplishments achieved during the past year to the State Legislature.
 UDOT Senior Leaders use the report in presentations during legislative committee meetings.